 Pin the stray hair strands on top of your head.
-Then, gently pull your braids at the sides to give it a fuller look.
+Then, gently pull your braids at the sides to give them a fuller look.

 Pull a few strands of hair and make them frame your face to create a softer, more romantic look.